WootingKb/wooting-analog-sdk/README.md

 * [wooting-analog-sdk-plugin](https://github.com/simon-wh/wooting-analog-sdk-plugin): This is Wooting's Plugin which is written in Rust and serves as a good reference implementation
 * [analog-sdk-plugin-examples](https://github.com/simon-wh/analog-sdk-plugin-examples): This repo contains all plugin examples that have been collected
+* [wooting-analog-sdk-wrappers](https://github.com/simon-wh/analog-sdk-wrappers): Official language wrappers for the Wooting Analog SDK

+## TODO

+- [ ] Analog SDK Self-updater
-TODO: Repo for example application using the SDK
+- [ ] Example Application using the SDK
+- [ ] Push `wooting-analog-sdk-common` to crates.io